arunviswanathan91/obese-model/README.md

 Pathway enrichment was performed using clusterProfiler with DESeq2 Wald statistics as the ranking metric, covering GO, KEGG, Reactome, and MSigDB gene sets.
 KEGG pathways were visualised using Pathview.

 Single-sample GSEA (ssGSEA) was performed using ImmPort immune gene signatures on VST-normalised data.
-Statistical testing included Kruskal-Wallis followed by Dunn’s post-hoc test with BH correction.
+Statistical testing included Kruskal-Wallis followed by Dunn's post-hoc test with BH correction.

 Volcano plots and heatmaps were generated for visualisation of differential expression results.